 Keep your auto insurance premiums in check; drive carefully to avoid long weekend traffic tickets and collisions.

-As we prepare to open the book on another summer, scores of Canadians will be looking to kick off the season in style by taking to the road.
+Scores of Canadians will be taking to the road this long weekend.
 Whether you’re going on a road trip with the family or making your way to the cottage, make sure you don’t end up remembering the weekend for all the wrong reasons; namely getting a ticket, or worse being involved in a collision.

 Long weekend driving tips

-Take care when getting to where you want to go, because like you, many people will be on the road trying to take in the first rays of warm sunshine:
+Take care when getting to where you want to go, because like you, many people will be on the road trying to make the most of what’s left of summer:

 - Get some rest before you leave so you’re at your most alert.

 - Buckle up and make sure everyone in the car does as well.
 About 5 percent of Canadians don’t buckle up, yet they represent one-third of fatalities in collisions where there’s been a death.

 - Be patient.
 Long weekend traffic is going to be slow, and driving aggressively will only increase the odds that you’ll get into a collision or get a ticket.
 If traffic congestion really gets under your skin, try to avoid the masses by leaving earlier or later than the traditional peak traffic times.